software-students-spring2025/0-git-practice-v2-MahmoudS1201/README.md

 I wonder what principle developers struggle the most with.
 From what I gathered from the article, it seems "optimizing the whole" is the one most struggle with.

 ***-Arkadiuz Mercado***

+This is a very interesting topic - in a world of AI and constant random generation of code, we need to figure out how to manage the waste and prioritize efficiency.

+***- Syed Naqvi ***